huglemon/inwind-translate-crx/README.md

 - Readers who want to understand foreign language articles better
 - Anyone who wants to make their web browsing more educational

-Join our growing community of language learners and help shape the future of Read Frog!
+Join our growing community of language learners and help shape the future of inWind Translate!

 <div align="right">